Menu

 Credit: Disney

 Walt Disney World rides are a favorite for so many of us.
-From Magic Kingdom staples like The Haunted Mansion to Animal Kingdom Park attractions like Expedition Everest, you likely have those favorite rides you cannot wait to experience on every Disney vacation.
-But what if I told you, you could actually dine in one of those rides?
+From Magic Kingdom staples like The Haunted Mansion to Disney’s Animal Kingdom attractions like Expedition Everest, many Guests have rides they can’t wait to experience on every Disney vacation.
+But what if I told you you could dine alongside some of these iconic Disney attractions?
 Combining a love for Disney dining and Disney Park rides is possible.

-Disney Park die-hards that have visited Disneyland Paris know that the Adventureland classic Pirates of the Caribbean actually has a restaurant alongside the ride in this Park.
-Captain Jack’s – Restaurant des Pirates is located in this Adventureland ride.
-Disneyland Park in California has a similar setup with Blue Bayou, a Creole spot serving mouthwatering meals alongside this classic ride.
+Disney Park die-hards who have visited Disneyland Paris know that the Adventureland classic Pirates of the Caribbean features a restaurant within the attraction.
+Captain Jack’s – Restaurant des Pirates is located alongside the ride, allowing Guests to enjoy a meal in a truly immersive environment.
+Similarly, Disneyland Park in California offers the Blue Bayou Restaurant, a Creole-inspired dining spot within the Pirates of the Caribbean ride—a fan-favorite for its ambiance and delicious cuisine.

 San Angel Inn Restaurant Seating